Tokyo, Kyoto & Okinawa Family Adventure

 Okinawa

 Today, your private transfer takes you to Osaka Itami Airport for your flight south to Okinawa.
-An assistant will meet you on arrival and drive you directly to your resort, where the energy shifts completely.
+Upon arrival, an assistant will greet you and escort you directly to your Okinawa luxury resort, where the energy shifts completely.

 Day 10 and 11